mazzalab/pyntacle/README.md

 and MacOS X are also provided.

-### Installing pyntacle using Anaconda or Miniconda
+### Installing Pyntacle using Anaconda or Miniconda

 Installing Pyntacle and all its dependencies can be challenging for inexperienced users.
-There are several advantages in using Anaconda to install not only pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user’s home directory), it allows you to work in virtual environments, which can be
+There are several advantages in using Anaconda to install not only Pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user’s home directory), it allows you to work in virtual environments, which can be